hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/index.md

 ﻿# Outrage Patternfly

-Outrage Patternfly is a collection of components for [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) that make use of the [Patternfly 4](https://www.patternfly.org/v4/).
+Outrage Patternfly is a collection of components for [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) that make use of the [Patternfly 4](https://www.patternfly.org/v4/) component library.

 ## Why?

 Bootstrap is great, but so is Patternfly, and especially so for building apps on blazor.

 It looks great (your are looking at it right now).
-And it namespaces its css classes really well, so your styles wont collide with it.
+And it namespaces css classes really well, so your styles wont collide with it.

 ## Why Outrage Patternfly?

 We are building our own apps for us, and for our customers.
 We found that we spent a lot of time fighting with other control libraries:

 * They are not just blazor
-* They arent well namespaced
+* The CSS they use is not well namespaced
 * And, they still need extra styling

 So, Outrage Patternfly is:

-* Just components for Patternfly
+* Just components built over Patternfly
 * Built only as Blazor components
 * Has no Javascript dependencies

 ## Want more

-Because Patternfly is modified using CSS variables, so it Outrage Patternfly
+Because Patternfly is modified using CSS variables, so too can Outrage Patternfly.

+See the patternfly web site for more information.

 ## Standard attributes

-Unless mentioned otherwise, all patternfly elements support the following:
+All our components support the following:

 * *Class* : Custom css classes to be passed.
 * Additional attributes : Attributes that do not map to parameters on the patternfly object are passed as html attributes into the underlying HTML.